Many construction leaders put on a brave face when the poop hits the fan.

 If you want to feel less helpless and more purpose in leadership and in life, focus on the three Rs.

 What are the key roles you play in your life and your leadership?

 What are your key responsibilities in each of those roles?

-And what are the relationships you are going to invest in or rely upon for you to fulfill those responsibilities and live out those rules as best as you can?
+And what are the relationships you are going to invest in or rely upon for you to fulfill those responsibilities and live out those roles as best as you can?

-When we make the choice to live with purpose and begin to make habit of three Rs, we will feel less helpless, less overwhelm and less stuck.
-And you will begin to feel more effective, more focus and more purpose in leadership and in life.
+When you make the choice to live and lead with purpose and begin to make habit of the three Rs, you will feel less helpless, less overwhelm and less stuck.
+And you will begin to feel more effective, more focused, and more purposeful in leadership and in life.